Developer Burnout and Steam Reviews: How to Stop Negative Feedback from Wrecking Your Mental Health

 What actually helps

 Set a specific 15-minute window for review management.
 Morning or evening, not both.
-Outside that window, do not check reviews.
+Outside that window, don't check reviews.
 Turn off notifications.
-Batching eliminates the "always on" anxiety of wondering what is being said about your game.
+Batching eliminates the "always on" anxiety of wondering what's being said about your game.
 You deal with it once, during a defined period, and then you move on with your day.

-Negativity bias means you will naturally fixate on criticism and skim over praise.
+Negativity bias means you'll naturally fixate on criticism and skim over praise.
 Counter this deliberately.
 Keep a "wins" document.
 Copy and paste reviews that make you proud.
 Share positive reviews with your team.
 Read them when the negative ones are heavy.
-This is not toxic positivity.
-It is correcting a documented cognitive bias that distorts your perception of reality.
+This isn't toxic positivity.
+It's correcting a documented cognitive bias that distorts your perception of reality.

 Try reframing.
-Instead of "they hate my game," think "players are reporting issues that I can investigate."
+Instead of "they hate my game," think "players are reporting issues I can investigate."
 A bug report buried in a negative review is the same information as a QA ticket.
 The delivery is more painful, but the content is the same.
-This is not about denying your feelings.
-It is about picking a lens that lets you act instead of spiral.
+This isn't about denying your feelings.
+It's about picking a lens that lets you act instead of spiral.

 The paradox: responding actually reduces future negative reviews